mikeizbicki/ucr-cs100/textbook/tools/strace/README.md

 +++ exited with 1 +++
 ```

-Since we know the program is having problems with opening our file, let's use `strace -e open` to pinpoint the open system call.
+Since we know the program is having problems with opening our file "data.dat", let's use `strace -e open` to pinpoint the open system call.

 ```
 $ strace -e open ./main.out